antorrg/req-valid-express/README.md

 const app = express();

-// Example schema to validate the body const userSchema: Schema = {
+// Example schema to validate the body
+// ⚠️ Best practice: always use the schema generator, not manual objects const userSchema: Schema = {
   body: {
     name: {